JakeSidSmith/tsb/README.md

 By default the dev server will create an `index.html` file for you and serve this.

-If you have a custom `index.html` file, or need this to be processed by another templating engine you can specify a location for this in the `indexHTML` config option.
+If you have a custom `index.html` file, or need this to be processed by another templating engine you can specify a location for this in the `indexHTMLPath` config option.